KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 3. **Action** - Action fields are fields that allow user interface actions like buttons, links or even signature components.
 4. **Custom**  - Under custom fields, you will find any custom-developed fields available under your developer section.

-The following headings showcase examples of layout fields as they play an important role when building a modern user interface and allow you to achieve the pixel perfect layout you want.
+The following headings showcase examples of fields and how they can be used to play an important role when building a modern user interface while allowing you to achieve the pixel perfect layout you want.
+The examples shown are [Modal dialogs](#modal-dialogs) and [Cascading dropdown lists](#cascading-dropdown-lists)

 ### Model dialogs